-All participants of Clinical Pilates (also known as Pilates Physiotherapy) are required to attend an initial consultation before they book to join a class.
+All participants wishing to participate in our physiotherapy exercise classes are required to book a 1 hour one on one consultation before they book to join a class.
 This ensures that you receive a structured exercise programme specific to your health and fitness goals (e.g. increasing your lower abdominal strength to improve trunk stabilisation and leg muscle coordination for a more efficient running technique) and modified to your injury history/chronic condition for a safe and effective workout.
 You will require the one on one attention initially to ensure correct activation of muscles and to feel confident with using our Pilates and gym equipment on site.

 6. Can I jump straight into a class?

 Following your initial assessment, we will advise whether or not you require additional private sessions.
 This depends on your previous Pilates experience and ability to grasp a basic level of movement control and understanding of core stability, with minimal instructions required.
 You may also be advised to book in for hands-on treatment prior to joining a class particularly if you present with pain-restricted movement, impacting on your exercise quality.